-Regarding Robot Manipulation
+Focus on Robot Manipulation

 Commercially available robotic toys and vacuum cleaners inhabit our living spaces, and robotic vehicles have raced across the desert.
 These successes appear to foreshadow an explosion of robotic applications in our daily lives, but without advances in robot manipulation, many promising robotic applications will not be possible.
 Whether in a domestic setting or the workplace, we would like robots to physically alter the world through contact.
 Robots have long been imagined as mechanical workers, helping us in our daily life.
 Research on manipulation in human environments may someday lead to robots that work alongside us, extending the time an elderly person can live at home, providing physical assistance to a worker on an assembly line, or helping with household chores.

-Motivating material for robot manipulation comes from the paper "Challenges for Robot Manipulation in Human Environments" by Kemp, Edsinger, Torres-Jara, IEEE Robotics and Automation Magazine, March 2007.
+The above motivating material for robot manipulation comes from the paper "Challenges for Robot Manipulation in Human Environments" by Kemp, Edsinger, Torres-Jara, IEEE Robotics and Automation Magazine, March 2007.

 Check Rutgers' Key Dates.

 - January 22: Introduction to course's material

 - February 5: Forward Kinematics - DH Parameters

 - February 12: Outline of IK strategies - A Manipulator's Jacobian